PLEASE NOTE OUR DROP-IN FOOD HANDLER EXAMS ARE CANCELLED FOR THE MONTH OF MARCH

 - Windsor-Essex County Health Unit offers a free online food safety course.
 You can sign up here.

-- Note: for this course, you must complete the exam in-person during CK Public Health’s drop-in exam times
+- Note: for this course, you must complete the exam in-person during CK Public Health’s drop-in exam times at a cost of $10

 Other Approved Courses